-Introduction: Introduce the installation by describing its mission, approximate civilian and military population (unless classified), and total acreage.
+Introduction: Describe the installation mission, approximate civilian and military population (unless classified), and total acreage.
 Describe the environmental, geographical, political, economic, and community setting of the nominee.

 Background: Provide background information about the nominee's sustainability program, including the functional offices represented and the management approach used.
-Focus on the 2014 and 2015 DoD Strategic Sustainability Performance Plan (SSPP) goals and metrics.
+Focus on the 2015 and 2016 DoD Strategic Sustainability Performance Plan (SSPP) goals and metrics.
 This includes, but is not limited to the nominee's green procurement program, toxic chemical reduction programs, green buildings, greenhouse gas reduction efforts, climate change resilience planning, electronics stewardship, energy and water efficiency, and renewable energy.
 Include the involvement of installation leadership, as well as environmental, procurement, public works, logistics and line personnel.
 Describe programs for improving stakeholder involvement from line organizations, communities, or boards that assist in and influence sustainable practices.
 Summarize the significant program aspects that support the mission, as well as sustainability challenges affecting the nominee.